 How to make your PDF accessible for people with disabilities

 Accessible documents ensure that everyone can follow and understand the information presented.
 A document or application is considered accessible if it meets certain technical criteria and can be used by people with disabilities.
-This includes access for users with blindness, motor impairments, hearing impairments, visual impairments, cognitive disorders, age-related impairments and more.
+This includes access for users with blindness, motor impairments, hearing impairments, visual impairments, cognitive disorders, age-related impairments, and more.

 General tips on how to create an accessible PDF: